Nigerian Christians on frontline vow to stay despite 40 ‘barbaric’ student deaths

 Security officials said a stash of explosives and other weapons, including brand new AK47s, submachine guns and poison-tip arrows, was discovered during a raid last month on a student residence used by Boko Haram.
 Another police sweep had uncovered further piles of explosives and weapons.
 A dawn-to-dusk curfew had just been lifted as the latest violence erupted.

 Although it is in northern Nigeria, Adamawa state has about 50% Christian population and is not one of the twelve northern states which imposes sharia law.
-In addition to Boko Haram, other radical Islamic groups and criminal gangs are active in the area; these have seized on the violent situation in the North to carry out all kinds of killings in recent times.
+In addition to an extremist group that is located primarily in Northern Nigeria, other radical Islamic groups and criminal gangs are active in the area; these have seized on the violent situation in the North to carry out all kinds of killings in recent times.

 Various motives have been linked with this attack, which came on Nigeria’s Independence Day and two days after Student Union Government elections at Mubi’s Federal Polytechnic.